Patric (Spanish footballer)

 Patricio Gabarrón Gil (born 17 April 1993), known as Patric, is a Spanish professional footballer who plays for Serie A club Lazio.
-Mainly a right-back, he can also operate as a central defender and a defensive midfielder.
+Mainly a central defender, he can also operate as a right-back and a defensive midfielder.

 He began his professional career at Barcelona, where he was mainly a reserve and played one first-team match in the UEFA Champions League.
 He joined Lazio in 2015 and made over 200 appearances, winning the Coppa Italia in 2019.

 Club career

 Barcelona

 Born in Mula, Region of Murcia, Patric began playing at his hometown club Muleño CF – who received €10,300 compensation for their development – and played in the youth ranks at Real Murcia CF and Villarreal CF before joining FC Barcelona's academy at La Masia in 2008, aged 15.
 Originally a defensive midfielder, he was converted to right-back by the B side's coach Eusebio Sacristán, a former Barcelona player.

 On 22 September 2012, Patric made his debut with the reserves, coming on as a second-half substitute for Gerard Deulofeu in a 3–0 Segunda División away win against Hércules CF. On 26 November of the following year he first appeared with the first team in competitive games, replacing Carles Puyol in the 2–1 loss at AFC Ajax in the group stage of the UEFA Champions League.

 Patric scored his first goal as a professional on 28 February 2015, but in a 2–4 home defeat to RCD Mallorca.
 The season eventually ended in relegation.